Fellowship-of-the-Link/old-TfT-test1/project/About.md

 **This pilot, spawned by [Fellowship of the Link discussions](https://chat.collectivesensecommons.org/agora/pl/whw9kgizb7nifqbe6znu5cgrrr), is creating a partially decentralised map of thinking tools to demonstrate decentralised solutions to collective intelligence.**

 ## Introduction
 As explained in one of the planned blog posts  ([[1.
-Building collective intelligence from social knowledge graphs]]), this is hopefully the first in "a series of pilot projects where:
+Building collective intelligence from social knowledge graphs]]), this is hopefully the first in *"a series of pilot projects where:*

-- "the tools we have today are used to link ideas in a specific domain (and the people behind them) together in a decentralised way
+- *the tools we have today are used to link ideas in a specific domain (and the people behind them) together in a decentralised way
--  in the process demonstrating decentralised collective intelligence
+- *in the process demonstrating decentralised collective intelligence*
--  we learn from the experience to create a new iteration of slightly better tools as a result, along with a slightly bigger audience,
+- *we learn from the experience to create a new iteration of slightly better tools as a result, along with a slightly bigger audience,*
--  rinse, repeat."
+-  *rinse, repeat.*"

 This particular pilot project is starting with massive.wiki.
 Future projects might try other solutions, or ideally expand this one to work with them.

-**Why thinking tools?** See the third blog post planned: [[3.
+**Why thinking tools?** See the third planned blog post: [[3.
 Why you probably won’t use that thinking tool the same way as anyone else]].

 **And how will it work?** See the 2nd: [[2.
 Mapping the thinking tool landscape]], or simply click around.